BennyTheDev/tap-protocol-specs/README.md

 #### DMT (Digital Matter Theory) Tokens

 TAP Protocol supports element field 11 as of the DMT specs located at https://digital-matter-theory.gitbook.io/digital-matter-theory/introduction/digital-matter-theory
+This includes the functions "dmt-deploy" and "dmt-mint" and work according to the DMT specs within the TAP Protocol.

 #### Outlook